Home

 The disaster ended shortly after officers used keys from a janitor to open the classroom door, entered the room and shot and killed Ramos.

-Arredondo couldn't be reached for remark Friday, and Uvalde officers had been stationed outside his house, but they'd not say why.
+Arredondo couldn't be reached for comment Friday, and Uvalde officers were stationed exterior his home, however they might not say why.

-Maria Haberfeld, a professor at John Jay School of Criminal Justice in New York, said the police department’s policies, procedures and training can be scrutinized to see whether or not the officers on the bottom in Uvalde adopted them.
+Maria Haberfeld, a professor at John Jay School of Prison Justice in New York, mentioned the police department’s insurance policies, procedures and coaching shall be scrutinized to see whether the officers on the bottom in Uvalde followed them.

-If they did, and criminal fees are nonetheless brought, she mentioned it might send a chilling message to police nationwide.
-“Should you comply with your procedures, you’re nonetheless introduced up on charges.
-So what’s the point of having procedures?” she said.
+In the event that they did, and criminal expenses are still brought, she said it could ship a chilling message to police nationwide.
+“Should you comply with your procedures, you’re still introduced up on charges.
+So what’s the purpose of getting procedures?” she mentioned.

-However Jorge Colina, a former Miami police chief, needs to know extra about what was going through the minds of the officers inside the school as the chief informed them to attend within the hall.
+But Jorge Colina, a former Miami police chief, wants to know more about what was going via the minds of the officers inside the school because the chief instructed them to wait within the corridor.

-“Did someone problem the decision there?” he stated.
-“Did somebody increase an objection not less than?”
+“Did somebody problem the decision there?” he stated.
+“Did somebody raise an objection no less than?”

 Associated Press writers Jim Vertuno in Uvalde, Texas; Jake Bleiberg in Dallas; Terry Spencer in Fort Lauderdale, Florida; Mike Balsamo in Washington, D.C.; and Jennifer McDermott in Windfall, Rhode Island, contributed to this report.